TikZSZ/vfio-gpu-passthrough/README.md

 ### 5.3 Iothreads and Iothreadpins

-This is very important step for increasing IO speed of our SCSI Disk
+This is important step for increasing IO speed of our SCSI Disk

 I build upon CPU pinning using IOthreads and IOthreadpins.
 According to [documentation](https://libvirt.org/formatdomain.html#iothreads-allocation):
 -  *iothreads* specifies the number of threads dedicated to performing block I/O.